ouravantgarde/red-rainbow/competitors.md

 Migraines are stationary until provoked, usually found hidden in corners or dark areas.

 Migraines %%pa**Skulk**++%, remaining formless and untargetable.
 While **Skulking**, they will stain the ground with growing fissures of darkness.
-These puddles spread throughout the arena and can be fallen into dealing 20 heavy DPS and applying a slowing snare, requiring Avnlyla to jump out of the fluid.
+These puddles spread throughout the arena and can be fallen into dealing 20 normal DPS and applying a slowing snare, requiring Avnlyla to jump out of the fluid.
 If Avnlyla gets close, it will stop **Skulking** and permanently enrage, immediately entering an attack.
-It will gain form and immediately start rapidly moving and chasing Avnlyla, however it lacks turning control due to its size.
+It will gain form and begin chasing Avnlyla, however it lacks turning control due to its size.

 It can %%at**Snap and Scream**++%, speeding up while extending a maw proper to bite at Avnlyla for 40 normal damage.
-If this misses, it will loudly scream and inflict %%db**Dizzying**++%, slowing Avnlyla's aim and animations for 4 seconds.
-Migraines will periodically manifest a %%at**Thousand Eyes** within itself and in **Stains** it created along the ground, growing their numbers over three seconds before all eyes sequentially aim and fire a beam at Avnlyla, dealing 15 light damage.
+If this misses, it will loudly scream in distress and inflict %%db**Dizzying**++%, slowing Avnlyla's aim and animations for 4 seconds.
+Migraines will periodically manifest a %%at**Thousand Eyes**++% within itself and in fissures it created along the ground, slowing down while growing their numbers over three seconds before all eyes sequentially aim and fire a beam at Avnlyla if in line of sight, dealing 10 light damage.

 Migraines deal 20 light contact damage.
-Migraines may stop moving to %%at
+Migraines may slow for just a bit to ready an %%at**Overrun**++%.
+They will rapidly stampede forward, becoming immune to snares while homing in on Avnlyla, ceasing after 4 seconds.
+In this state, it can even leap should Avnlyla try and stay above it.
+Contact will deal 30 normal damage plus its usual contact damage, and apply a slowing heavy snare.
+If out of Avnlyla's field of view for too long, it can %%pa**Shift Away**++%, dissapearing before rematerializing *anywhere* in the arena and refreshing any cooldowns.
+It creates a oozing blast upon manifesting which deals 20% of Avnlyla's current health as normal damage, and will often try and form right beneath Avnlyla.

+Similar to Phosphenes, Migraines possess **Viral Stability** in all attacks except **Thousand Eyes**, and apply it on contact.

+%-se\[-\] **Visuals & Lore**

+Migraines are massive with barely a coherent form, but are generally wide.
+They are visually identical to Phosphenes, and are pitch black, only a silhouette against whatever corner they lurk in.
+They send out root like tendrils and pour out dark liquid that grows into fissures in the arena, and it too is pitch black.

+When approached, they rapidly grow to their massive size and become stained with colors and lighting, far more than any Phosphenes, which constantly shifts and strobes and pulses.
+They also reveal more features, including rapidly growing many rows of constrastingly white teeth and occasionally bright red eyes, and amass at least a dozen legs before they begin their chaotic running.

+When damaged, the pitch black can temporarily gain a grey, fleshy appearance, and remove colors from the surrounding darkness.
+When **Shifting Away**, they seem to dissolve into amorphous liquid.

+%-se\[-\] **Extras & Tips**

+**Thousand Eyes** will also manifest within any Phosphenes in the arena.
+Migraines also consume Phosphenes on contact, gaining 300 health each.

+Migraines greatly punish backtracking and loitering, and are not an enemy Avnlyla can hold ground against.
+Constantly moving will minimize damage.
+It can potentially be too fast for her to run away from, however strafing and dashing can force it to deaccelerate in order to turn.

+%-se\[-\] **Death Messages**

+Killed by Overrun: *Avnlyla was trampled.*

+Killed elsewise: *Pure terror.*

 %-se\[-\] **Compendium Entry**